alexandrepereiraarq/rs_floods_2024/README.md

 This repo includes the code used in the Rio Grande do Sul 2024 Flood impact detection project.

 ## Goal
-This repo has the following objectives:
+This repo has the following objectives: <br>
-a. to access Sentinel 2 data.
+a. to access Sentinel 2 data.<br>
-b. to delinete the maximum flood area (MFA) from the 2024 flood events.
+b. to delinete the maximum flood area (MFA) from the 2024 flood events.<br>
-c. to import buildings and roads from OSM in the MFA.
+c. to import buildings and roads from OSM in the MFA.<br>
-d. to output the quantification of buildings and the list of roads per municipality in the MFA.
+d. to output the quantification of buildings and the list of roads per municipality in the MFA.<br>

 ## Usage
 Feel free to reuse the code if needed.
 Data licenses will follow the original providers' ones.